Mixing and chemical reaction hotspots in saline-freshwater mixing zones

 The successful candidates will receive an attractive salary in accordance with the MSCA regulations for early stage researchers.
 The exact salary will be confirmed upon appointment and is dependent on the country correction factor (to allow for the difference in cost of living in different EU Member States).
 The salary includes a living allowance, a mobility allowance and a family allowance (if married).
 The guaranteed PhD funding is for 36 months (i.e. EC funding, additional funding is possible, depending on local supervisor).

-For instance, for the ESR in France the annual salary will be :
+For instance, for the ESR in France the grant available is :

-The application, in English, must be submitted electronically through the ENIGMA website and must include the following:
+The application, in English, must be submitted electronically to marco.dentz(at)idaea.csic.es and must include the following:

 - Cover Letter, stating your motivation and background for applying for the specific PhD project.